huskermark/huskermark.github.io/README.md

-Test page to see if routing through Cloudflare works using marktest.ni.com
+Test page for routing using marktest.ni.com